CyberHashira/QuickCA/README.md

 │   ├── data
 │   ├── issued_certs
 │   └── private
-└── web			: Location used for storing an updated CA certificate and CRLs.
+├── web			: Location used for storing an updated CA certificate and CRLs.
 Can be used as a source for AIA and CDP.
-    ├── cert
+│    ├── cert
-    └── crl
+│    └── crl
+├── check_integrity : checks the integrity of QuickCA scripts.
+└── setenv.sh : sets the required environment variables for QuickCA.